Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Conclusion

 In this study, several strategies were investigated to post-treat the surfaces of aluminium resonators prior to a cooldown occurring 24\,h after processing.
 Oxygen and fluorine plasmas were used as passivation approaches.
 Plasma oxidation marginally reduced $\delta_\mathrm{LP}$ when low-power direct plasma or remote plasma was applied, which is likely attributed to additional ashing that removes residual resist or polymer contamination.
 In contrast, high-power oxygen plasma increased the losses, which can be caused by the surface impact of high energetic ions.

-Fluorine plasma treatment in combination with Ar ion milling showed an increased fluorine concentration on the Al surface up to F/O\,$\approx$\,50\% with increasing milling duration, which correlated with an increase in $\delta_\mathrm{LP}$.
-The fluorine-treated surface exhibited a passivating effect against BOE etching, enabling controlled preparation of the aluminium metallization for subsequent BOE post-treatments.
-This is particularly relevant for device architectures in which Nb or Ta are used in combination with Al. The fluorinated Al surfaces, including Josephson junction electrodes, can be sufficiently stabilized to allow post-BOE dipping of the entire chip, which is crucial to achieve high quality factors with Nb or Ta resonators.
+Fluorine plasma treatment in combination with Ar ion milling enables to fully cover Al surfaces with Al--F bond with increasing milling duration, which correlated with an increase in $\Tilde{\delta}_\mathrm{LP}$ of about 2.4 - 2.9.
+The fluorine-treated surface exhibited a passivating effect against BOE etching with Al--F concentrations starting 15.7\%, enabling controlled preparation of the aluminium metallization for subsequent BOE post-treatments.
+This is particularly relevant for device architectures in which Nb or Ta are used in combination with Al. The fluorinated Al surfaces, including Josephson junction electrodes, can be sufficiently stabilized to allow post-BOE dipping of the entire chip, which is crucial to achieve high quality factors with Nb resonators.